ardagnir/athame/README.md

 - Athame works best in GNU/Linux.
 - Athame also works on OSX.
 - Athame requires an X display for communicating with Vim.
 (Your patched shell will still work without X, it just won't use Vim.)
+ - You probably already have this if you use GNU/Linux
+ - You need to install XQuartz if you use OSX

 ##Think Before you Begin
 Athame *probably* won't break your shell...